pschaus/LINFO1121/source/part1/ex1.rst

 .. answer::

-    a + b might cause a (silent) int overflow, for instance if a = b = Integer.MAXINT to avoid it, the implementation should be a + (b-a)/ 2 (assuming b is the largest number here)
+    a + b might cause a (silent) integer overflow, for instance if a = b = Integer.MAX_VALUE.
+    To avoid it, the implementation should be a + (b - a) / 2 (assuming b >= a) or (a + b) >>> 1.

 * How can random data generation be useful for testing data structures?
 * Why is it important to work with a fixed seed for testing?
-* How a code coverage analysis tool can be useful (such as `Jacoco <http://eclemma.org/jacoco/>`_) to help you design tests.
+* How can a code coverage analysis tool (such as `JaCoCo <http://eclemma.org/jacoco/>`_) help you design tests?
-* How to verify experimentally that the implementation of a data structure or an algorithm has the expected theoretical time complexity?
+* How can you verify experimentally that the implementation of a data structure or an algorithm has the expected theoretical time complexity?
 * How can you test the time complexity of your program?

 .. answer::

-    testing time is not always easy (possible using doubling ratio test), couting operations might be a good alternative
+    Testing time is not always easy (it is possible using the doubling ratio test); counting operations might be a good alternative.

-Exercise 1.1.10 (Inginious: SegmentedList and iterators)
+Exercise 1.1.10 (INGInious: SegmentedList and iterators)
-""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-You are asked to implement an ADT called a `SegmentedList` and the iterator method of this ADT: `SegmentedList <https://inginious.info.ucl.ac.be/course/LINFO1121/fundamentals_SegmentedList>`_ .
+You are asked to implement an ADT called a `SegmentedList` and the iterator method of this ADT: `SegmentedList <https://inginious.info.ucl.ac.be/course/LINFO1121/fundamentals_SegmentedList>`_.